fouric/hypertest/README.md

 ## install

-src/hypertest.el contains the elisp code, which isn't well-packaged, correct, or complete. right now, you just have to manually evaluate the contents of the file, plus the commented ADD-HOOK forms, when you want to enable hypertest.
+hypertest.el contains the elisp code, which isn't well-packaged, correct, or complete. right now, you just have to manually evaluate the contents of the file, plus the commented ADD-HOOK forms, when you want to enable hypertest.

 the entire hypertest repository contains an asdf package. clone it to your quicklisp/local-projects, add a symlink there, or set the asdf search path to find it.

 ## usage

-open slime, load the hypertest common lisp asdf package, run the code in hypertest.el to add the hooks to the slime compilation functions, then look at src/example.lisp for examples as to how to add tests to be run. you can either bind a test to a particular function recompilation, or you can bind it to be run when anything inside a package is recompiled.
+open slime, load the hypertest common lisp asdf package, run the code in hypertest.el to add the hooks to the slime compilation functions, then look at example.lisp for examples as to how to add tests to be run. you can either bind a test to a particular function recompilation, or you can bind it to be run when anything inside a package is recompiled.

 ## license